philippbayer/philippbayer/README.md

 I use computers to learn how plant genomes tick.

-- 🔭 I’m currently working on pangenomic, genomic selection, models of gene birth and death in Brassicaceae, and the applications of machine learning in selection.
+- 🔭 I’m currently working on pangenomics, genomic prediction, models of gene birth and death in Brassicaceae, and the applications of machine learning in genomics.
+My study species are most crops, so Brassicaceae and Triticaceae.
 - 👯 I’m looking to collaborate on anything computational that you might need help with, as long as there's an interesting biological story attached!
 Machine learning, large scale (pan)genomics, genome-wide association studies, haplotype calling, genome assembly, annotation, I've done a bit
 - 📫 How to reach me: twitter.com/philippbayer is probably fastest. if not, my uni email which is philippDOTbayerATuwaDOTeduDOTau
 - 😄 Pronouns: he/him